martinmcconnell/fyp-doc/notes.md

 The contents of the website are distributed between all members of via IPFS a decentralised system, this is where the website will be hosted/distributed.

-According to **(Andrew et al., 2022)** There is an increased distrust in scientific research in many fields of study and the main purpose of this system is to remove the corportate structure of the current journal publication where in many cases corporations have been found to create and promote articles with bias towards certain priorities that suit the business opportunities of the corporation and not the actual scientific consensus.
+According to **(Chow & Birdwell, 2022)** There is an increased distrust in scientific research in many fields of study and the main purpose of this system is to remove the corporate structure of the current journal publication where in many cases corporations have been found to create and promote articles with bias towards certain priorities that suit the business opportunities of the corporation and not the actual scientific consensus.
 This feature should help restore and build trust.

 ## Goals and Requirements

 ### Goals
+"The European Universities Association (EUA) found that overall expenditure by 26 European countries was €597 million (£515 million) in 2017.
+But 75% of that – some €451 million – was spent on subscriptions to journals published by the ‘big five’: Elsevier, Springer Nature, Wiley, Taylor & Francis and the American Chemical Society (ACS)" **(Mehta, 2019)**.

 To build a successful prototype and articulate the justification for this project to a universal understanding as to why this needs to exist.